Article By: Robin Gupta

 With advances in BIM, VR, and other XR solutions, the future of construction is bright.
 As companies adopt VR in construction, they will boost safety and training.
 They will also unlock new levels of productivity and collaboration.

-Investing in VR software for construction can give businesses an edge in a competitive industry.
+Investing in VR solutions for construction can give businesses an edge in a competitive industry.
 They can use mixed reality, BIM, and digital twins for construction projects.
 The time to embrace virtual reality in construction safety is now.